Afghanistan says Rabbani's killer was Pakistani

 KABUL Afghanistan said on Sunday that the suicide bomber who assassinated Afghan peace negotiator Burhanuddin Rabbani was a Pakistani national.

-Tensions between the neighbors have been rising amid allegations from Afghan officials that Pakistan and its powerful ISI intelligence agency masterminded Rabbani's assassination and are seeking to destabilize Afghanistan.
+Tensions between the neighbours have been rising amid allegations from Afghan officials that Pakistan and its powerful ISI intelligence agency masterminded Rabbani's assassination and are seeking to destabilise Afghanistan.

 An investigative delegation established by President Hamid Karzai said evidence and a confession provided by a man involved in Rabbani's killing on September 20 had revealed that the bomber was from Chaman and the assassination had been plotted in Quetta -- both on the Pakistani side of the border.